-The chance that all conditions, including an X factor, are either unnecessary or met by 2030.
+^{}The chance that all conditions, including an X factor, are either unnecessary or met by 2030.

 This exercise, rough as it may be, shows that accepting a non-negligible chance of near-future AI sentience and moral standing is not a fringe position.
 On the contrary, rejecting this possibility requires holding much stronger views about the nature and value of other minds and the pace of AI development than we think is warranted.
 In short, humans should extend moral consideration to beings with at least a one in a thousand chance of being sentient, and we should take some AI systems to have at least a one in a thousand chance of being sentient by 2030.
-It follows that we should extend moral consideration to some AI systems by 2030, and that we should start preparing for this eventuality now.
+It follows that we should extend moral consideration to some AI systems by 2030, and that we should start preparing for that eventuality now.
 And since this paper established only a sufficient condition for moral considerability, we should, if anything, work much faster than that.

-8 The "exact" calculation, which is artificially more "precise" than the inputs, is 0.105%.
-This estimate is calculated as follows: The first two columns are inputs based on subjective credences.
-(In the main text, we discussed our credence of the conditions being met.
+we discussed our credence of the conditions being met.
 Here we list our credence in the condition not being met, to make the calculation more straightforward.)
 From the odds that the conditions are (a) necessary for AI sentience and (b) not met by 2030 (conditional on being necessary), we can calculate the odds that a condition is a barrier to AI sentience (i.e., "necessary and not met").
-For example, when we multiply the odds that recurrent processing is necessary (70%) by the odds that this condition is not met (80%), we can derive the odds that this condition is a barrier to AI sentience: 70% x 80% = 56%.
-And when we multiply the odds of each conditions, including the X factor(s), not being a barrier together (assuming independence [see discussion]), we get the odds that nothing is a barrier, and, so, that AI systems can be sentient: i.e., (1-80%) x (1-7%) ...
-(1-67.5%) = 0.105%.
+For example, when we multiply the odds that recurrent processing is necessary (70%) by the odds that this condition is not met (80%), we can derive the odds that this condition is a barrier to AI sentience: $70\% \times 80\% = 56\%$.
+And when we multiply the odds of each conditions, including the X factor(s), not being a barrier together (assuming independence [see discussion]), we get the odds that nothing is a barrier, and, so, that AI systems can be sentient: i.e., $(1-80\%) \times (1-7\%) \dots (1-67.5\%) = 0.105\%$.